 In this article, we will explain what zero-waste packaging is, how it works, and many other topics surrounding the idea of zero-waste packaging.

 After reading this article, you will have a solid basic understanding of zero-waste packaging and its role in product packaging today and in the future.

 Zero waste packaging essentially refers to a system of packaging where all materials are utilized, reused, or recycled, so there’s no waste product.

-While any type of packaging is going to involve some kind of leftover component, there are innovative ways to make the process of packaging into a zero waste endeavor.
+While any type of packaging will involve some leftover components, there are innovative ways to make the packaging process a zero-waste endeavor.

-According to the Zero Waste International Alliance: "Zero Waste means designing and managing products and processes to systematically avoid and eliminate the volume and toxicity of waste and materials, conserve and recover all resources, and not burn or bury them.
-Implementing Zero Waste will eliminate all discharges to land, water or air that are a threat to planetary, human, animal or plant health."
+According to the Zero Waste International Alliance: "Zero Waste means designing and managing products and processes to systematically avoid and eliminate the volume and toxicity of Waste and materials, conserve and recover all resources, and not burn or bury them.
+Implementing Zero Waste will eliminate all discharges to land, water or air threatening planetary, human, animal or plant health."